 Relive all the greatest moments in the 76ers and Flyers previous arena by visiting this excellent exhibit.
 The Spectrum served as the home of both teams for 30 years, so you’ll find plenty of history on display.

-If you frequently attend the Wells Fargo Center and are looking for a premium dining experience then become a member of the Cadillac Grille.
+If you frequently attend the Wells Fargo Center and are looking for a premium dining experience then become a member of Adrian.
 This restaurant is open exclusively to members and is the only place to experience an upscale chophouse menu inside the Wells Fargo Center.Watch video

 DraftKings Fantasy Sports Lounge

 Stop by this full bar If you want to catch up on the action going on around the league or just want to grab a drink.

 At the CURE Insurance Club, you can experience some of Philly’s most famous cuisine including Chickie’s & Pete’s and Campos.
 The Club opens two hours before tipoff, and even features live music on select game days.

 Villanova fans celebrate the first basket by throwing blue and white streamers onto the court.
 In the 1980s, the NCAA started calling technical fouls for fans throwing streamers onto the court, so now Wildcats fans throw streamers after the first basket of the scrimmage during Hoops Mania.
 Attend Hoops Mania so that you can take part in this fun Wildcats tradition.

 The Villanova student section known as Nova Nation are one of the wildest student sections in the country.
 Nova Nation takes up approximately a third of the seats when the Wildcats play at The Pavilion, and they’re just as loud in the Wells Fargo Center.Watch video

 Will D. Cat